-At this point, I was married and pregnant with my first child so that was motivation for me to really kick my budgeting and saving plan into gear.
+At this point, I was married and pregnant with my first child so that was the motivation I needed to really kick my budgeting and saving plan into gear.

-I first began my journey with studying.
-I begin to read what the bible said about debt and I began to gain an understanding of what it might mean to take control of your finances.
-I also studied other individuals who got out of tons of debt such as Dave Ramsey and a blogger and friend, Aja McClanahan.
+I began my journey with studying first.
+I began to read what the Bible said about debt and I gained an understanding of what it might mean to take control of my finances.
+I also studied other individuals who paid off debt such as Dave Ramsey and a blogger and friend, Aja McClanahan.
 At that point, I began my break up with debt.

 At the beginning of my journey I needed a few things:

 - I knew that I needed something to help with organizing things because good organization helps me stay focused.